anna099/hegel/self-consciousness/1-desire.md

 stage of knowing posits a particular concept (whether that is the This, the One, or force) as *absolute*, certain truth.
-As experience undermined the truth of these concepts, eventually consciousness came to recognise *itself* as the movement of concepts.
+As experience undermined the truth of these concepts, eventually consciousness came to recognise *itself* as the common denominator, the movement of concepts.
 Thus, for the first time, consciousness is its own object.
 Just as before, consciousness is making a claim to absolute truth; this time, it asserts consciousness itself as absolute truth.
 The claim of self-consciousness, to start with, is therefore: *'That which cannot be doubted is that I am myself.'*

 This is likely to remind us of Descartes' *cogito*.
 But it is even more reminiscent of Kant's idealism, which Hyppolite summarises in the formula: